 The 1922 Committee was formed following the return of Conservative MP at the election held in Newport in 1922.

-The Newport by-election, 1922 was by-election held in the parliamentary constituency of Newport on 18 October 1922.
-The by-election attracted especial attention, both at the time and since, as it was seen as a crucial electoral test of the viability of the Lloyd George Coalition Government, formed of followers of David Lloyd George with the Conservative Party, the latter of which contained an increasing number of members who wished to leave the coalition and regain the party's independence.
+The by-election held in the parliamentary constituency of Newport on 18 October 1922.
+The by-election attracted special attention, both at the time and since, as it was seen as a crucial electoral test of the viability of the Lloyd George Coalition Government, formed of followers of David Lloyd George with the Conservative Party, the latter of which contained an increasing number of members who wished to leave the coalition and regain the party’s independence.

 In the 1918 general election the seat inherited both Monmouth’s Liberal tradition and its MP, with Lewis Haslam winning as a “Coalition Liberal” supporting the Coalition Government and endorsed by both the Liberal and Conservative parties.
 Locally Conservatives in Wales despised the coalition and regarded the electoral pact as valid for one election only.
 They were further enraged when Haslam did not give support for Conservative measures despite their support.